 Jesus was calling me to a deeper purpose…

-So I began to read this book, and I couldn’t put it down.
+So I began to read this book and I couldn’t put it down.
 He wasn’t like other preachers, he was kind, and extremely humble–gentle even.
-I’ve never experienced that from a preacher before.
+I’d never experienced that from a preacher before.
 I usually cringed and waited for them to beat me down.
-I know--without a doubt–God lead me to that book!
+I know--without a doubt–God led me to that book!
 It was just what I needed!
-Christ through Joel, set a brand-new fire inside me!
-Because of his teachings, I now had new goals to change for God, rather than drive myself nuts trying to earn anything from God.
+Christ through Joel, ignited the Holy Spirit inside me!
+Because of his simple teachings, I now had new goals to change for God, rather than drive myself nuts trying to earn anything from God.
 It felt great!

-So here’s the part about killing my wife’s husband (from the title of this devotional).
-Old Matt’s incorrect mindset (based on 2 Corinthians 5:17, stating that the OLD has gone and the NEW has come), was starting to die off.
-As I sought to get to know Jesus better and better each day, I was learning new life skills from the Holy Spirit!
+So here’s the part about killing my wife’s husband, from the title of this devotional.
+Old Matt’s incorrect mindsets–based on 2 Corinthians 5:17 which states the old has gone and the new has come–was starting to die off.
+My old spirit had died when I was saved as a boy, and I got a new perfect spirit that very moment (see Romans 6:6, Galatians 2:20).
+However, I had never allowed God to begin renewing my mind to match up with who I was in Him.
+As I sought to get to know Jesus more each day, I was learning who I was inside and receiving new life skills from His Holy Spirit!

-Jennifer didn’t understand this new version of me, who I call, New Matt.
-But little by little, day by day, month by month, I was allowing Jesus to renew the mind of the old version of myself–the weak part of my soul who the devil played like a puppet!
+Jennifer didn’t understand this new version of me–the person with the rewewed mind– who I call, New Matt.
+But little by little, day by day, month by month, I was allowing Jesus to renew my thinking; which before, this was the weak part of my soul where the devil played me like a puppet!